Kvapiwala/java_lambdas/README.md

 # Java Lambda Pet Simulator

-## Overview

-This repository contains a simple Java program that simulates caring for pets and demonstrates how a lambda expression can be used in Java.

-The program consists of two classes:

-- `Pet.java` - defines a `Pet` object with attributes for name, type, owner, energy, and happiness.
-- `PetSimulator.java` - creates and manages a collection of pets, performs actions on them, and evaluates pet happiness using a lambda expression.

 ## What is a Lambda Function?

-In Java, a lambda expression is a short way to represent an anonymous function.
-It allows you to pass behavior as data, making code more concise and easier to read.
+In Java, a lambda expression essentially is an invisible method that can be written in one line.
+It allows you to pass in parameters as data too, which simplifies code and makes it easier to read.

-Instead of creating a separate class or anonymous inner class to implement a functional interface, a lambda expression can be used directly where a single-method interface is expected.
+A lambda expression can be used directly where a single-method interface is expected, there is no need for an external class.

-## How It’s Used in This Program
+## How Lamba is Used in This Program

 The program uses the standard Java `Predicate<T>` functional interface from `java.util.function`.